-What happens if I am unsuccessful?
+What happens if I am unsuccessful in my application?

 If you aren’t successful, we’ll tell you why.
 We’ll give you a list of recommendations which will tell you what evidence was missing or the top-up training you need to complete.

 A review application is a request for us to reconsider our decision not to grant your CESR or CEGPR application.

 You can apply for a review within 12 months of receiving our decision on your application if:

 - you’ve additional relevant documentary evidence that addresses the recommendations in your decision, that you haven’t previously submitted

 - you’ve completed the top-up training set out in our decision

 - you think that there’s been a procedural error or other unfairness in the way we’ve processed your application or made our decision.

 A procedural error could include where you consider that we haven’t complied with legislation, have deviated from the correct procedure, or where we’ve overlooked or wrongly assessed evidence.

 You may have a right to appeal against our decision on your application or if we fail to give you our decision.